AdobeDocs/commerce-frontend-core/src/pages/javascript/jquery-widgets/dropdown.md

 }
 ```

-If there is a need to customize the button and arrow, the [Magento UI library](../../guide/css/ui-library.md) provides the ability to do this with ready-made Less mixins.
+If there is a need to customize the button and arrow, the [UI library](../../guide/css/ui-library.md) provides the ability to do this with ready-made Less mixins.

 [LESS mixin `.lib-dropdown()`]: https://github.com/magento/magento2/blob/2.4/lib/web/css/source/lib/_dropdowns.less